dsseara/dsseara.github.io/_pages/philosophy.md

 - Treat everyone with respect and professionalism
 - Contribute to a positive, inclusive lab environment
 - Maintain high standards of scientific integrity
-- Communicate openly, honestly, and often
+- Communicate openly, honestly, and frequently
 - Support and mentor others when possible

 ### Of Professor Seara